Azure-Samples/java-microservices-aca-lab/index.md

 ### Region Availability

-1. This template uses [Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview) deployment mododules **gpt-4o** and **text-embedding-ada-002** which may not be available in all Azure regions.
-Check for [up-to-date region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and select a region during deployment accordingly
+1. This template uses [Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview) deployment mododules **gpt-4o** and **text-embedding-ada-002** which is not available in all Azure regions.
+Check for [up-to-date region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and select a region during deployment accordingly.

 1. The template uses [Azure Database for MySQL - Flexible Server](https://learn.microsoft.com/en-us/azure/mysql/flexible-server/overview) version 8.0 to store data.
 You may select a region suite for this service.
-Or create a database instance manually then [Reuse existing service](https://azure-samples.github.io/java-microservices-aca-lab/docs/06_lab_automation/0604.html).
+Or create a database instance manually then [Reuse existing service]({% link docs/06_lab_automation/0604.md %}).

   * We recommend using **East US**, **East US 2**, **North Central US**, **Sweden Central**.